 Michigan Law students may study international and comparative business law during the fall semester at Bucerius Law School in Hamburg.

 Founded in 2000, Bucerius is a relatively new and decidedly innovative law school that strives to reform German legal education.
 The first private law school in Germany, it has adopted a global curriculum that requires all its law students to be fluent in English and to study abroad for one semester.

 Hamburg is a vibrant and well-heeled port city that has been a major hub of global commerce and finance for centuries.

 Interested students must comply with the General Guidelines for Semester Legal Studies Abroad, which include how to apply.
-Students should also review the Guidelines for Semester Study Abroad Bucerius Law School Hamburg, Germany.Deadline for Semester Study Abroad in Fall 2018: January 31, 2018
+Students should also review the Guidelines for Semester Study Abroad Bucerius Law School Hamburg, Germany.Apply by February 10, 2020(For Fall 2020)

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law